Hello and Welcome to Year 6!

 P.E.

-This term, year 6’s PE slot is on a Tuesday afternoon.
+This term, year 6’s PE slot is on a Tuesday morning.

 Please make sure your child has a white PE top, blue PE shorts and trainers in school with them on this day.